tristhaus/QtImagiComplexation/README.md

 I am currently not looking for contributors since this is primarily my hobby.

+Load the [QtImagiComplexationSuper.pro](QtImagiComplexationSuper.pro) into QtCreator >= 4.14.2, and configure the project.
+At least [QtImagiComplexation.pro](QtImagiComplexation/QtImagiComplexation.pro) should compile under Windows and Linux.

 In order to compile the tests, you need to define one of two preprocessor constants
  * `_SKIP_LONG_TEST` if you wish to skip the long-running tests
  * `_USE_LONG_TEST` if you wish to execute those tests